oliviakl/LearningR/README.md

 OLivia Klatt
-This ia a test of github push.
+This ia a test of github ticktock
 This is a test of github pull.
 TODO: Add more to the title of your project here